Aratramba/ps-bootstrap/readme.md

 Windows: `C:\Program Files\Adobe\Adobe Photoshop CS5\Presets\Scripts`
 Mac OS: `Applications\Adobe Photoshop CS5\Presets\Scripts`

 If you have copied the .jsx file to the right directory, the script should appear in Photoshop under `file › scripts › guides` when you have restarted it.
-You might want to ([create a shortcut](http://help.adobe.com/en_US/photoshop/cs/using/WSfd1234e1c4b69f30ea53e41001031ab64-7448a.html#WSA72EC22F-E602-4fa7-B236-401CCDD3DF1Aa).
+It might be nice to create [a shortcut](http://help.adobe.com/en_US/photoshop/cs/using/WSfd1234e1c4b69f30ea53e41001031ab64-7448a.html#WSA72EC22F-E602-4fa7-B236-401CCDD3DF1Aa).

 ## Usage ##